lyon-esport/Supervision/README.md

 1. Standard test

-    The probe will start a test and will give you the ping/jitter/packet loss/mos. standard test target can be anything (phone, laptop, server etc...) you just need to put the IP of the device
+    The probe will start a test and will give you the ping/jitter/packet loss/mos.
+Standard test target can be anything (phone, laptop, server etc...), you just need to put the IP of the device.

 2. Speedtest

-    The probe will start a test and will give you the download and the upload.
-Speedtest target is an iPerf server you need to put the IP and the Port of the iPerf server you can add iPerf options
+    The probe will start a test and will give you the download and the upload speeds.
+Speedtest target is an iPerf server, you need to put the IP and the Port of the iPerf server and you can add iPerf options.

 3. Autotest

-    If checked, the probe will repeat a test each X seconds and will send the result to InfluxDB else the probe will do one test and will save it in the local database
+    If checked, the probe will repeat a test each X seconds and will send the result to InfluxDB otherwise the probe will do one test and will save it in the local database.

 4. Comment

-    You can write what you want, this field is often used to write a comment about the test performed
+    You can write what you want, this field is often used to write a comment about the test performed.

-#### Setting (Add/edit/delete a server)
+#### Settings (Add/edit/delete a server)

-If you want to save time, you can save `Standard test` and `Speedtest` server.
+If you want to save time, you can save `Standard test` and `Speedtest` servers.

 #### Archive (See and manage your test)

-You have two type of test : `test` and `autotest`
+You have two types of test : `test` and `autotest`

-*  `test` will be saved in a local database (sqlite) and will be visible on archive page
+*  `test` will be saved in a local database (sqlite) and will be visible on the archive page.

-*  `autotest` will be saved in InfluxDB database
+*  `autotest` will be saved in InfluxDB database.

 #### Autotest (Delete autotest)